Sydney Scout for Anchorage Assembly

 Housing & Homelessness

-✱ Stable housing strengthens neighborhoods, supports families, and reduces strain on emergency services across the city.
+Stable housing strengthens neighborhoods, supports families, and reduces strain on emergency services across the city.

 Housing stability is essential for public safety, economic security, and a healthy community.
 North Anchorage has carried a disproportionate share of the impacts of homelessness, and the city must respond with forward-looking, lasting solutions.

-To address this challenge effectively, we must expand housing for Anchorage residents at all income levels, including deeply affordable and supportive housing.
+To address this challenge effectively, we must have enough housing for Anchorage residents at all income levels, including deeply affordable and supportive housing.
 I will advocate for expanded shelter capacity, stronger access to treatment, and coordinated services that help people move from crisis to stability.
 Proven, humane strategies reduce encampments, strengthen neighborhoods, and provide people with a clear, actionable path to rebuild their lives and become contributing members of our city.